prateeksarangi/Vision_Intelligence_and_Machine_Learning_Edx/README.md

-# UPenn Robotics: Vision Intelligence and Machine Learning
+# Penn Robotics: Vision Intelligence and Machine Learning

 My coursework for the the EdX course by the University of Pennsylvania.